asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

----

-**WARNING!:**
+!!! warning
     Failure to build Asterisk with shared pjproject object libraries **WILL** result in seemingly random crashes.
 For Asterisk to work properly with pjproject, pjproject **MUST** be built with shared object libraries.

----
+[//]: # (end-warning)

 #### Compiler DEFINEs